RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `false`
 * `path` - type: PATH
     - Explicit path to an image file.
 Most common extensions are supported (including .jpg, .png, and unanimated .gif).
 If `imageType` is also defined then this will take precedence as these two properties are not intended to be used together.
 If you need a fallback image in case of missing game media, use the `default` property instead.
+* `gameOverridePath` - type: PATH
+    - Defines a directory where per-game overrides for the static image defined by the `path` property are kept.
+Supported file extensions are .jpg, .png, .gif (unanimated) and .svg and they are searched for in this precise order.
+How this works is that the basename of the game file will be used to check for an image file in the defined path in a very similar fashion as to how downloaded media is searched.
+For example if `gameOverridePath` has been set to `./imageOverrides` a match for the game file `~/ROMs/arcade/aburner.zip` would be `./imageOverrides/arcade/aburner.png` (or any of the other supported file extensions).
+In this case the image defined by the `path` property will be replaced for this specific game.
+Note that only static images can be overridden, not scraped media.
+    - This property can only be used in the `gamelist` view and only if `imageType` is undefined.
 * `default` - type: PATH
     - Path to a default image file.
 The default image will be displayed when the selected game does not have an image of the type defined by the `imageType` property (i.e. this `default` property does nothing unless a valid `imageType` property has been set).
 It's also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
 * `imageType` - type: STRING